 Few incumbents face primary challenges on S. Carolina ballot

-The only statewide primary Tuesday sees Republican U.S. Sen. Lindsey Graham seeking the nomination for a fourth term against three little-known GOP challengers before perhaps his hardest reelection fight.
+Tuesday's only statewide primary features Republican U.S. Sen. Lindsey Graham seeking the nomination for a fourth term against three little-known GOP challengers before perhaps his hardest reelection fight — against Democrat Jaime Harrison in November.

-In the backdrop of the COVID-19 pandemic, lawmakers decided to allow no-excuse absentee voting by mail.
-They also struggled to find enough poll workers.
+Against the backdrop of the COVID-19 pandemic, lawmakers decided to allow no-excuse absentee voting by mail.
+Election officials have also struggled to find enough poll workers.

 1st DISTRICT

-The marquee primary race is for the Republican nomination in the 1st District, which runs from Charleston to Hilton Head Island along the coast.
+The marquee primary race is for the Republican nomination in the 1st District, which runs along the coast from Charleston to Hilton Head Island.

-The Republicans running are state Rep. Nancy Mace, who was the first woman to graduate from The Citadel; Kathy Landing, a businesswoman and financial planner who is on the Mount Pleasant Town Council; Chris Cox, who was the co-founder of Bikers for Trump and touts his chainsaw art; and Brad Mole, chairman of the Lowcountry Affordable Housing Coalition who said he was encouraged to run after meeting Republican U.S. Sen. Tim Scott at an empowerment event.
+The Republicans running are state Rep. Nancy Mace, the first woman to graduate from The Citadel; Kathy Landing, a businesswoman and financial planner who is on the Mount Pleasant Town Council; Chris Cox, the co-founder of Bikers for Trump; and Brad Mole, chairman of the Lowcountry Affordable Housing Coalition who said he was encouraged to run after meeting Republican U.S. Sen. Tim Scott at an empowerment event.

 Mace and Landing have been sizing each other up during the campaign without directly taking each other on.
-Republicans remember the 2018 primary when Katie Arrington beat incumbent Mark Sanford by tearing him down as not a true Republican loyal to President Donald Trump and some typical GOP voters then turned to Cunnningham in the fall.
+Republicans remember the 2018 primary, when Katie Arrington beat incumbent Mark Sanford by painting him as a sham Republican disloyal to President Donald Trump.
+Some typical GOP voters then turned to Cunningham in the fall.

-The general election race will be competitive and expensive.
-Cunningham has $2.6 million in his campaign bank account.
-Mace has raised $1.3 millions so far.
-Landing has raised $629,000 with about half through a personal loan to her campaign.
-Cox has raised $118,000 and Mole has raised $7,000, according to Federal Election Commission filings.
+The general election race promises to be competitive and expensive.
+Cunningham has $2.6 million in his campaign bank account, and Mace has raised $1.3 million so far.
+Landing has raised $629,000, with about half through a personal loan to her campaign.
+Cox has raised $118,000, and Mole has raised $7,000, according to Federal Election Commission filings.

 2nd DISTRICT